ArtsemU/onlinertest/README.md

-ere is first test Seleium project was used:
+Here is the first test Selenium project was used:
 -- Junit
 -- Java